Announcement Type: Competing Supplement.

 5. Funding Restrictions

-- The available funds are inclusive of direct and appropriate indirect costs.
+- The available funds are inclusive of direct and indirect costs.

-- Only one grant/cooperative agreement will be awarded per applicant.
+- Only one cooperative agreement may be awarded per applicant.

 6. Electronic Submission Requirements

-If the applicant needs to submit a paper application instead of submitting electronically through Grants.gov, a waiver must be requested.
-Prior approval must be requested and obtained from Mr. Robert Tarwater, Director, DGM, (see Section IV.6 below for additional information).
-A written waiver request must be sent to GrantsPolicy@ihs.gov with a copy to Robert.Tarwater@ihs.gov.
-The waiver must: (1) be documented in writing (emails are acceptable), before submitting a paper application, and (2) include clear justification for the need to deviate from the required electronic grants submission process.
+If the applicant cannot submit an application through Grants.gov, a waiver must be requested.
+Prior approval must be requested and obtained from Mr. Paul Gettys, Acting Director, DGM.
+A written waiver request must be sent to GrantsPolicy@ihs.gov with a copy to Paul.Gettys@ihs.gov.
+The waiver request must: (1) Be documented in writing (emails are acceptable) before submitting an application by some other method, and (2) include clear justification for the need to deviate from the required application submission process.

 Please be aware of the following:

-- Please search for the application package in http://www.Grants.gov by entering the CFDA number or the Funding Opportunity Number.
+- Please search for the application package in https://www.Grants.gov by entering the Assistance Listing (CFDA) number or the Funding Opportunity Number.
 Both numbers are located in the header of this announcement.

 - Upon contacting Grants.gov, obtain a tracking number as proof of contact.
 The tracking number is helpful if there are technical issues that cannot be resolved and a waiver from the agency must be obtained.

-- Please use the optional attachment feature in Grants.gov to attach additional documentation that may be requested by the DGM.
+- Please follow the instructions on Grants.gov to include additional documentation that may be requested by this funding announcement.

-- All applicants must comply with any page limitation requirements described in this funding announcement.
+- Applicants must comply with any page limits described in this funding announcement.

 Dun and Bradstreet (D&B) Data Universal Numbering System (DUNS)

-All IHS applicants and grantee organizations are required to obtain a DUNS number and maintain an active registration in the SAM database.
-The DUNS number is a unique 9-digit identification number provided by D&B which uniquely identifies each entity.
+Applicants and grantee organizations are required to obtain a DUNS number and maintain an active registration in the SAM database.
+The DUNS number is a unique 9-digit identification number provided by D&B that uniquely identifies each entity.
 The DUNS number is site specific; therefore, each distinct performance site may be assigned a DUNS number.
 Obtaining a DUNS number is easy, and there is no charge.
-To obtain a DUNS number, you may access it through http://fedgov.dnb.com/webform, or to expedite the process, call (866) 705-5711.
+To obtain a DUNS number, please access the request service through https://fedgov.dnb.com/webform, or call (866) 705-5711.

 System for Award Management (SAM)

-Organizations that were not registered with Central Contractor Registration and have not registered with SAM will need to obtain a DUNS number first and then access the SAM online registration through the SAM home page at https://www.sam.gov (U.S. organizations will also need to provide an Employer Identification Number from the Internal Revenue Service that may take an additional 2-5 weeks to become active).
-Completing and submitting the registration takes approximately one hour to complete and SAM registration will take 3-5 business days to process.
-Registration with the SAM is free of charge.
-Applicants may register online at https://www.sam.gov.
+Organizations that are not registered with SAM must have a DUNS number first, then access the SAM online registration through the SAM home page at https://www.sam.gov/SAM/ (U.S. organizations will also need to provide an Employer Identification Number from the Internal Revenue Service that may take an additional 2-5 weeks to become active).
+Please see SAM.gov for details on the registration process and timeline.
+Registration with the SAM is free of charge, but can take several weeks to process.
+Applicants may register online at https://www.sam.gov/SAM/.

-Additional information on implementing the Transparency Act, including the specific requirements for DUNS and SAM, can be found on the IHS Grants Management, Grants Policy Web site: http://www.ihs.gov/dgm/policytopics/.
+Additional information on implementing the Transparency Act, including the specific requirements for DUNS and SAM, are available on the DGM Grants Management, Policy Topics web page: https://www.ihs.gov/dgm/policytopics/.

 V. Application Review Information